score-json/json/TSF/trustable/assertions/TA-Methodologies.md

 This project follows purely the Methodologies of Eclipse S-CORE.

-* Are the identified gaps documented clearly to justify using a manual process? <br>
+* Are the identified gaps documented clearly to justify using a manual process?

     Answer:

-* Are the goals for each process clearly defined? <br>
+* Are the goals for each process clearly defined?

     Answer:

-* Is the sequence of procedures documented in an unambiguous manner? <br>
+* Is the sequence of procedures documented in an unambiguous manner?

     Answer:

-* Can improvements to the processes be suggested and implemented? <br>
+* Can improvements to the processes be suggested and implemented?

     Answer:

-* How frequently are processes changed? <br>
+* How frequently are processes changed?

     Answer:

-* How are changes to manual processes communicated? <br>
+* How are changes to manual processes communicated?

     Answer:

-* Are there any exceptions to the processes? <br>
+* Are there any exceptions to the processes?

     Answer:

-* How is evidence of process adherence recorded? <br>
+* How is evidence of process adherence recorded?

     Answer:

-* How is the effectiveness of the process evaluated? <br>
+* How is the effectiveness of the process evaluated?

     Answer:

-* Is ongoing training required to follow these processes? <br>
+* Is ongoing training required to follow these processes?

     Answer: